stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 others declared it was more of a mere wasting-away or decline.
 It seemed, in any event, to be contagious; for Hannah Bowen, one of the two servants, died of it in the following June.
-Eli Liddeason, the other servant, constantly complained of weakness; and would have returned to his father&rsquo;s farm in Rehoboth but for a sudden attachment for Mehitabel Pierce, who was hired to succeed Hannah.
-He died the next year&mdash;a sad year indeed, since it marked the death of William Harris himself, enfeebled as he was by the climate of Martinique, where his occupation had kept him for considerable periods during the preceding decade.
+Eli Liddeason, the other servant, constantly complained of weakness; and would have returned to his father's farm in Rehoboth but for a sudden attachment for Mehitabel Pierce, who was hired to succeed Hannah.
+He died the next year--a sad year indeed, since it marked the death of William Harris himself, enfeebled as he was by the climate of Martinique, where his occupation had kept him for considerable periods during the preceding decade.

-  The widowed Rhoby Harris never recovered from the shock of her husband&rsquo;s death, and the passing of her first-born Elkanah two years later was the final blow to her reason.
+  The widowed Rhoby Harris never recovered from the shock of her husband's death, and the passing of her first-born Elkanah two years later was the final blow to her reason.
 In 1768 she fell victim to a mild form of insanity, and was thereafter confined to the upper part of the house; her elder maiden sister, Mercy Dexter, having moved in to take charge of